 So you need to sell your house, and you’re aware of unpermitted work on your home.
 If you find yourself in this situation and are unsure what step to take to get started, you’re among many homeowners in the same spot.
 In any real estate transaction, disclosure is a serious legal matter, and you could find yourself in legal hot water should the work be discovered after the sale.
 Stop worrying!
-We will explore how to sell a house with unpermitted work in Northern Kentucky.
+We will explore how to sell a house with unpermitted work in Greater Cincinnati Area.

 Unpermitted work should be inspected and brought up to code.
 These codes exist for the safety of the home’s occupants and surrounding properties.
-However, homeowners are often overwhelmed by the cost of having the previous work removed and the project completed under a retroactive permit when they want to sell a house with unpermitted work in Northern Kentucky.
+However, homeowners are often overwhelmed by the cost of having the previous work removed and the project completed under a retroactive permit when they want to sell a house with unpermitted work in Greater Cincinnati Area.
 Remember, the county may also charge fees for the unpermitted work, and you could face problems with your insurance company as well.
 You’ll need to consider the time it will take for the job and the expense of the work itself.
 In addition, when you’re adding up the costs to fix the problems, when you’re holding property, time is money.
 Any mortgage, taxes, insurance, utilities, and maintenance charges will continue to pour in month after month, not to mention the commissions, fees, and marketing expenses you’ll face.
 If you select this route, seek guidance through the complex process of retroactive permitting.
 Another question to consider is how long the home may be on the market when it is ready to sell.
 If time is of the essence, consider a direct sale to We Buy NKY Houses because the closing could happen in a matter of days.

-Because it may require a tremendous outlay of cash, another option to consider selling as-is to sell a house with unpermitted work in Northern Kentucky.
+Because it may require a tremendous outlay of cash, another option to consider selling as-is to sell a house with unpermitted work in Greater Cincinnati Area.
 When you go about pricing your home, consider valuing the home as if the addition doesn’t exist.
 For instance, if you find an unpermitted additional office space was added to the house, deduct the value from comparable homes with a private office space.
 Unfortunately, a great deal of time with the home on the market may have already passed if an inspector discovered the unpermitted work during the inspection phase of a sale.
 When a buyer seeks financing, and an examination reveals the issue, the lender will deny the loan.
 Contacting a trusted professional to help you assess how much to discount for the buyer’s problems might help you set an asking price that won’t turn the select pool of buyers you want away.
 Because direct buyers have the power of cash, the closing is guaranteed when you work with professional investors like those at We Buy NKY Houses.

 We Buy NKY Houses Is Your Trusted Guide in Selling Your House fast

-A direct sale to We Buy NKY Houses is the best option for you to sell a house with unpermitted work in Northern Kentucky.
+A direct sale to We Buy NKY Houses is the best option for you to sell a house with unpermitted work in Greater Cincinnati Area.
 At We Buy NKY Houses, we work with simple, straightforward contracts and take the time to listen to the problems you face and offer solutions to help.
 Then, with the power of cash backing We Buy NKY Houses, you can close in a matter of days or delay the closing if you need a few more weeks to for your plans.
 The direct buyers at We Buy NKY Houses will explain every step of the process.
 We Buy NKY Houses will even explain how much you would realize from the sale if you were to list with a traditional real estate agent or work with us.
 When you work with a direct buyer from We Buy NKY Houses, our goal is that you agree that our offer is fair for your home as-is.
 Call We Buy NKY Houses at (859) 412-1940 or send us a message today!

 Why worry another day?
 We Buy NKY Houses is here to help you solve your problems.
 Are you ready to end your sleepless nights worrying about your property?
 Contact We Buy NKY Houses today for a no-obligation consultation at (859) 412-1940.